 Joseph-Marie Jacquard

 Unfortunately, Jacquard’s pursuits were rudely interrupted by the Revolution, and in 1793, he and his son took part in the unsuccessful defense of Lyon against the troops of the Convention, and when the city fell, the two fled together, then adopted false names and joined the Revolutionary army.
 After seeing some active service in the Army of the Rhine, where Joseph rose to the rank of sergeant, in 1797 Jean-Marie was shot down in a battle, and his father returned to Lyon in 1798, losing again the plot of his life.
-After a stay in the hospital, he worked at various odd jobs—repairing looms, weaving, bleaching straw hats, driving horse-drawn carts, etc. It was probably in 1799 when he decided to return to the automation of weaving, an occupation, which will make his name unforgettable.
+After a stay in the hospital, he worked at various odd jobs—repairing looms, weaving, bleaching straw hats, driving horse-drawn carts, etc. It was probably in 1799 when he decided to return to the automation of weaving, an occupation, which would make his name unforgettable.

 After the patent application of Jacquard loom in 1800, it took quite a few years to achieve success.
 In 1801, the loom was exhibited at the Exposition des produits de l’industrie française in Paris, where he was awarded a bronze medal.
 In 1803 Jacquard was summoned to Paris and attached to the Conservatoire des Arts et Metiers.
 A loom by Jacques de Vaucanson on display there suggested various improvements in his own, which he gradually perfected to its final state.
 The loom was declared public property in 1805, and Jacquard was rewarded with a pension and a royalty on each machine.
 Although his invention was fiercely opposed by the silk weavers, who feared that its introduction, owing to the saving of labor, would deprive them of their livelihood, its advantages secured its general adoption.
 Initially, a few Jacquard looms were sold because of problems with the punched card mechanism.
 Only after 1815 (once Jean Antoine Breton had solved the problems with the punched card mechanism), did sales of looms increase.